alexandre-touret/alexandre-touret.github.io/content/posts/rest-api-versioning.en.md

 Just in case, you can anticipate API versioning by declaring a ``V1`` prefix on your API URL and stick to it while it's not mandatory to upgrade it.
 That's how and why Spotify and Apple (see above) stick to the ``V1``.

-## Conclusion
+## Wrap-up

-You probably understood when getting into this topic it's a project management cause which have many technical consequences!
+You probably understood when getting into this topic it's a project management issue consequences that requires tackling difficult technical consequences

-Few questions to ask to yourself ... and answer
+To sum up, you need to ask to yourself these questions:

-If you want to avoir or postone it
+* Do I need it?

-You have then to be careful with your kind of architecture.
+* Can I postpone API versioning by dealing with serialization rules and just adding new data or operations?
-If it is a monolith, it will be really difficult to implement versioning.
+* Is my architecture design compatible?
-Why?
+* Are my source code management and delivery practices compatible?

-Because you will loose flexibility on version management and the capacity on deploying several versions of your service.
+After coping with all these points, if you must implement API versioning, you would need onboarding all the different stakeholders, not just developers, to be sure your whole development and delivery process is well aligned with practice.